kjczarne/kjczarne.github.io/content/about.md

 I am a Software Developer at Technica Engineering GmbH with a focus on process automation, continuous integration systems and infrastructure tooling.
 I am currently involved in projects related to the automation of hardware testing in the automotive domain.
 I speak Python, C#, F#, TypeScript and to a lesser degree Rust.
 I despise C++.

 My original domain is Biotechnology with focus on Genetics and Epigenetics.
 I have a B.Sc. degree in Biotechnology and am an alumnus of Data Science Retreat Deep Learning Bootcamp.

+I am pretty sure I have Asperger's or something of that sort but nobody dared diagnose me yet. 😂